 menu css by Css3Menu.com

-Welcome to "Memory" Lodge
+Welcome to The "Memory" Lodge No. 4264

 We hope the information contained in this website, linked with that of the Province of North Wales website and the United Grand Lodge of England website, is useful in helping you understand what we are about and helps to dismiss any myths which may have arisen.